Tame and wild theorem for the category of filtered by standard modules: Reduction to minimal ditalgebras

 \section{Reduction to minimal ditalgebras}

-In this section we prove our main result for non-wild directed interlaced weak ditalgebras $({\cal A},I)$.
-Namely, we show that the study of their modules with bounded dimension is somehow reduced to the study of modules over a minimal ditalgebra obtained from $({\cal A},I)$ by a finite number of reductions.
-This is the main step to the proof of the tame-wild dichotomy for $({\cal A},I)$.
+This section is devoted to the proof of the following theorem, our main result for non-wild ${\cal P}$-oriented interlaced weak ditalgebras $({\cal A},I)$, see (\ref{D: biquiver P-orientado}).
+This result reduces the study of the $({\cal A},I)$-modules with dimension bounded by some $d\in\hueca{N}$ to the study of modules over a minimal ditalgebra obtained from $({\cal A},I)$ by a finite number of reductions.
+This is the main step to the proof of the tame-wild dichotomy for this special type of weak interlaced ditalgebras $({\cal A},I)$.